RikuVan/webdevandsausages.v2/README.md

 yarn run serve
 ```

+The frontend uses a development firebase instance in when NODE_ENV="development".

 ## Backend

-The backend was created using the Firebase cli.
-Notice the backend is coded in Typescript.
+The backend, in Typescript, was created using the Firebase cli.
+There are two projects in firebase, one for production and one for development and testing.

 ### To get started

+Each project requires its own account keys to be added: `functions/devServiceAccountKey.json` and `functions/prodServiceAccountKey.json`

 To deploy to Firebase, you must have a project with a Firestore database enabled.
 A number of config variables need to be set with the cli using `firebase functions:config:set`.